Stichting Betaald Voetbal Vitesse, or simply Vitesse are

 saw Vitesse return to the elite league under Bert Jacobs.

-KNVB Cup Final before going down to a solitary goal against PSV at De Kuip,
+The team remained in the top flight and reached the 1989-90 KNVB Cup Final before going down to a solitary goal against PSV at De Kuip,

 with the goals of John van den Brom propelling the side forward.
+Some quality players appeared for Vitesse over the next few years.

-years, including Hans Gillhaus, Roy Makaay, Nikos Machlas, Sander Westerveld,
+They included Hans Gillhaus, Roy Makaay, Nikos Machlas, Sander Westerveld,

+affairs.
 Nieuw Monnikenhuize saw its last action on the 21st of

 December 1997, as Vitesse defeated FC Twente 2-1.
-The land was used for new

 housing while the club moved to the newly built revolutionary GelreDome with

+its sliding roof and removable pitch.
 The stadium was the brainchild of club President Karel

 GelreDome was able to stage concerts and other events, while attendances

-sponsors Nuon threatened to withdraw their support if he didn’t resign because
+rocketed.
+Aalbers remained in his position until 2000, when the main sponsors Nuon threatened to withdraw their support if he didn’t resign because they were a public utility company owned by the local authorities.

-that they were struggling to justify their support for Aalbers ambitious plans.
+that they were struggling to justify their support for Aalber's ambitious plans.

 downturn.
 Help was at hand when Georgian businessman Merab Jordania bought